 The little-business-that-could quickly won the hearts of many of us for their plucky idea: export a U.S. commodity finished into low cost goods that are competitive in China.
 For the wood industry the story carried some powerful subnotes - China has limited forests, and needs our wood.
 Rather than sell them logs, let's sell finished goods that are American Made.
 Poplar eating utensils from Americus' Georgia Chopsticks carried an added note of irony.

 That story line repeats in the case of another U.S. exporter, Katahdin Log Homes, an 80-employee manufacturer of cedar and pine log homes that cut a deal with a China real estate developer.
 It built a million dollar sales center as the first step, then will build log home kits for buyers in the new community.

-Georgia Chopsticks llc was closed in a dispute with an investor.
-Local authorties say the Americus, GA firm has shipped millions of chopsticks.
 Driving that buy, once again, was China's limited domestic lumber sources, according to David Gordon, Katahdin president.